freaktechnik/justintv-stream-notifications/help/livestreamer.md

 Else you will not see any signs of Livestreamer except for the extension settings.

-# Livestreamer is installed and but the extension hasn't detected it
+# Livestreamer is installed however the extension hasn't detected it
 Either you installed Livestreamer while your browser was open - in which case the add-on doesn't know about it yet, or it can't find Livestreamer.